 IV.
 Learning Objectives

-- Working with layers.
+- Work with layers.

-- Using paths, masks and channels.
+- Use paths, vector objects, masks and channels.

-- Using Photoshop for the WEB.
+- Use Photoshop for the WEB.

 V. Academic Integrity and Student Conduct

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),

 • unauthorized changes on official documents,

 • pretending to be someone else or having someone else pretend to be you,